DominikBuchner/demultiplexer/README.md

 ![](https://github.com/DominikBuchner/demultiplexer/blob/main/tutorial_data/pics/primer%20generator.PNG?raw=true)

-When the primerset is saved demultiplexer will show the path where it is saved.
+When the primerset is saved demultiplexer will show the path where it's saved.
 All primersets will be saved in demultiplexer's data folder.

 ![](https://github.com/DominikBuchner/demultiplexer/blob/main/tutorial_data/pics/Primerset%20saved.PNG?raw=true)

+Now it's time to create a tagging scheme.
+All information that is needed to demultiplex the dataset is in there.
+It's a plain excel file that contains information about all samples combined with all primer combinations.
+To create a tagging scheme enter the number of primer combinations used and click on "Create tagging scheme".
+A new window will pop up.

+![]

+When the tagging scheme is saved demultiplexer will also show the path where it's saved.
+All tagging scheme will be saved in demultiplexer's data folder.

+![]

 To run the program download the tutorial data from the repository.
 Load the files into demultiplexer.